lispcat/emacs.d/docs/docs_src/about.md

 Emacs is more than just a text editor.
 It's essentially a hacker's Swiss army knife with an infinite number of slots for new tools to add.

-## What i use it for

-To list a few:
+## What i use it for, to list a few:

 - IDE/text editing
 - file management